Sexual abuse scandal overshadows Women's Afrobasket

 It's a measure of the culture of fear that has long dominated Malian women's basketball that 22 of the 53 witnesses approached by Fiba's investigators, some to discuss events over 20 years old, refused to talk.

-Niang's previous reign of the FMBB means the Malian scandal has gone to the very top of basketball whose investigators said the allegation against Fiba president Niang of 'ignoring assaults on basketball players … is not capable of being substantiated'.
+Niang's previous reign of the FMBB means the Malian scandal has gone to the very top of basketball whose investigators said the allegation against the now Fiba president of 'ignoring assaults on basketball players … is not capable of being substantiated'.

 Formidable spirit

-Despite the abuse suffered by some players, Mali's junior women's teams have excelled over the years.
+Despite the abuse suffered by some players, Mali's junior women's teams have excelled.

-They have won all seven of Africa's U-16 titles and seven of the last U-18 titles, while also becoming - two years ago - the first African side to reach the semi-finals of an U-19 Women's World Cup.
+They have won all seven of Africa's U-16 titles and seven of the last U-18 titles, while also becoming - in 2019 - the first African side to reach the semi-finals of an U-19 Women's World Cup.

-This came despite the psychological abuse the team suffered en route to the tournament after FMBB officials told them they were responsible for the team's delayed arrival in Hungary, after their complaints had resulted in President Maiga's suspension.
+This came despite the psychological abuse the team suffered en route to the tournament after FMBB officials told them they were responsible for the team's delayed arrival in Hungary, after their complaints had resulted in president Maiga's suspension.

-The senior team now goes in charge of a second title.
+The senior team now goes in charge of a second title, and first since lifting the trophy under the final days of Niang's presidency in 2007.